runeh/typical-fetch/README.md

 }
 ```

-Generate a function that sends a `GET` request that gets an error response from
+Generates a function that sends a `GET` request that gets an error response from
 the server.
 The `mapError` function transforms the error objects into strings.
 Thus the `.error` value on the returned `result` object becomes a string, not an
 `error` object.